Amena-Saiyed/Feature-selection-using-PSO-and-its-Variants/README.md

 ### Dataset:
 The project uses the **Pima Indians Diabetes Dataset**, a widely used dataset in medical machine learning tasks that includes features like **pregnancies**, **glucose levels**, **blood pressure**, and more to predict the presence of diabetes.

+### Classification Models:
+We employ Random Forest and XGBoost classifiers to predict diabetes, both of which are popular and powerful machine learning algorithms known for their accuracy and robustness.
+The models are optimized by selecting the most relevant features using PSO, IPSO, and PSO-LS, resulting in improved performance over standard feature selection methods.

+This project enhances the traditional PSO by introducing IPSO, which integrates genetic algorithm parameters for more efficient local search and improved feature selection.
+Additionally, the PSO-LS approach refines the global search of PSO with a local search technique, making the feature selection process even more effective in identifying the best subset of features.